 Cons

-- Limited to basic metrics; no session replay, funnels, or heatmaps
+- Limited to basic web metrics; no product analytics, session replay, or heatmaps

-- Running your own server means more maintenance and updates
+- Running your own server means maintenance and updates

-- Cloud costs can add up if you exceed free event limits significantly
+- Cloud costs can add up at high event volumes

 FAQ